autoSteve/acMqtt/README.md

 ~~Note that some of my scripts require automation controller firmware 1.10.0+.
 Also note that 1.10.0 and 1.11.0 contain a bug where event-based scripts that are set to not execute during ramping actually do, and this has significance for Hue ramping.
 See issue #10.
 So if you're on v1.6.0 then these scripts are un-tested.~~ **Note**: A work-around script is provided for HUE final to address a firmware bug.
 See issue #10.

 ## Keywords used for Automation Controller objects
+Automation controller object keywords are used to tell the scripts which objects to use, publish, and how they should be used.
+This varies based on circumstance, as described below.

 Newly added keywords can be regularly detected by both the 'MQTT send receive' and 'HUE send receive' scripts.
 This is configurable by setting an option that is near the top of both scripts.
 If this option is set to false then the scripts must be restarted (disable it, then enable) so that modified keywords are read.
 The default interval for change checks is thirty seconds, and that is also a configurable variable.
+Checking for changes adds a low workload to the automation controller, so is recommended.

 ### CBus (MQTT send receive)
 Lighting, measurement, user parameter and trigger control applications are implemented.